On Deck – Creating Great Spaces for Relaxing and Entertaining Outdoors

 After the hot days of summer, most of us are looking forward to cooler fall days.
 For many of us, the deck will beckon during those autumn evenings, so now is the time to make sure your deck is ready for entertaining.

 Decks and porches are among the most common home improvement projects homeowners undertake.
-Not only does a deck or porch add to your outdoor living space, it provides a relaxing setting for gathering with friends and family.
+Not only does a deck or porch add to your outdoor living space, but it also provides a relaxing setting for gathering with friends and family.
 For many homes, a deck or porch may be necessary to provide entry into the home.

 Though decks and porches are similar structures, they are different.
 A porch is generally built as an entrance to a home and is usually roofed.
 Decks can be freestanding patios, but most often they are attached to the home to provide access to another element of the property, such as the backyard or a pool.
 Single level decks provide a transition between the house and yard.
 Multi-level decks provide access from an upper level of the home.
 Decks are often built in the shape of simple rectangles, but some have angles to add interest.
 Some are roofed, but many are not.